-Featuring Mo Willems's famous duo, Gerald and Piggie, Waiting is Not Easy! wins the popularity contest.
-In this story, Piggie wants to surprise Gerald with something special, but Gerald (who is struggling to be patient) must wait, wait, and wait… But what is he waiting for?
-This book is all about patience, a "muscle" that children (and adults) need to exercise, and it is not always easy.
-Using a large font size, simplistic pictures, and simple sentence structure, we think eager early readers will enjoy this book.
+Featuring Mo Willems's famous duo, Gerald and Piggie, Waiting Is Not Easy! wins the popularity contest.
+Piggie wants to surprise Gerald with something special, but Gerald (struggling to be patient) must wait and wait.
+But what is he waiting for?
+This book is about patience, a "muscle" that children (and adults) need to exercise, which is not always easy.
+Thanks to the large font size, simplistic pictures, and simple sentence structure, we think this book is suitable for eager early readers.
 Plus, it is downright funny.
 This comical success is one of many books in the series, which means the fun doesn't stop here.
 Consider the Elephant & Piggie: The Complete Collection if you adore these two characters.

 There's not much to dislike about this book; however, if your child requires more complex literature, you might want to jump to chapter books.
 But, if your kid enjoys humor and is at the beginner reader level, we believe this book is terrific.
 Honestly, you can't go wrong with any books by Mo Willems.

 Ready for some "tails" and "tales"?
-The Henry and Mudge books (a six-book set) are budget-friendly and adorable for dog-lovers.
-These books are excellent for growing readers because they start simply and increase in difficulty as you progress in the series.
-The books include cartoon-style illustrations that help cue the reader.
+The Henry and Mudge books (a six-book set) are budget-friendly and adorable for dog lovers.
+These books are excellent for developing readers because they start simple and increase in difficulty as you progress in the series.
+The books also include cartoon-style illustrations that help cue the reader.

-These books are level two, meaning they use slightly more complex sentences and vocabulary, which may be too advanced for beginner readers.
-However, keep in mind, reading aloud is a delight and has many benefits, plus your child will eventually graduate to this level in time (maybe even faster than you think).
+These books are level two, meaning they use slightly more complex sentences and vocabulary, which may be too advanced for beginners.
+However, keep in mind that reading aloud is a delight and has many benefits, plus your child will eventually graduate to this level in time (maybe even faster than you think).
 If you like this book set and want more Henry and Mudge, there are plenty more books in the series to read.

-We think your child will be hooked on the Narwhal and Jelly Box Set, a fun series of graphic novels for new readers.
-Honestly, it is fintastic!
+Your child may be "hooked" on the Narwhal and Jelly Box Set, a fun series of graphic novels for new readers.
 Narwhal and Jelly, two unlikely friends, explore the ocean together and have some funny conversations.
 This set includes the following books, "Narwhal: Unicorn of the Sea," "Super Narwhal and Jelly Jolt," as well as "Peanut Butter and Jelly."
 These books are filled with fun and will crack up your kiddos.

 The books use some vocabulary that may be challenging for early readers to decode.
-However, with practice and coaching, we think they'll master the tricky vocab in no time.
-Alternatively, if you're reading these books with your child, you can overlook this factor.
-Graphic novels can be an excellent way to get your kid excited about reading, and we recommend this book to readers who love fishy tales or comic-style reading.
+However, we think they'll master the tricky vocab in no time with practice and coaching.
+Alternatively, you can overlook this factor if you're reading these books with your child.
+Graphic novels can be an excellent way to get your kid excited about reading, and we think this set is a must-have for young readers.

 Chapter books are exciting for young readers, and we think the Magic Tree House Boxed Set is worthy of consideration.
 These books follow Jack and Annie (brother and sister) as they discover a treehouse in the woods, which takes them on a series of adventures.
 Where did they go, and who will they meet along the way?
 More importantly, how will they make it home?
 These books let children discover new things the more they read.

-Naturally, chapter books offer longer text and fewer pictures (although there are some pictures here and there).
-If your child still relies on images for context clues or still enjoys illustrations, these books may less engaging, despite being fun and adventurous stories.
-The list of Magic Tree House books is long, and this set is a great kick-off for your collection.
-We recommend this set to families ready to begin reading chapter books with their kids or the advanced youth looking for easier reading.
+Naturally, chapter books offer longer text and fewer pictures.
+If your child still relies on images for context clues or enjoys illustrations, these books may be less engaging, despite being fun and adventurous stories.
+The amount of Magic Tree House books is vast, and this set is a great kick-off for your collection.
+We recommend this set to families ready to read chapter books with their kids or the advanced youth looking for easier reading.

 The Dr. Seuss's Beginner Book Collection is excellent for children who are beginner readers mastering phonics.
 These books use repetitive sounds and clever rhyming, making them fun to read aloud, perhaps even tongue-twisting at times.
 The set of five books includes "Green Eggs and Ham," Fox in Socks," "One Fish, Two Fish, Red Fish, Blue Fish," "Hop on Pop," and "The Cat in the Hat."
 Dr. Seuss's books were likely part of your library growing up, and these classics offer creative illustrations and fun tales to unlock little imaginations.

-The books can be slightly longer, maybe testing a beginner reader's reading tolerance.
-But, there's nothing wrong with you stepping in to finish reading the book.
-We believe that once your child's reading confidence and fluency improve, so will their tolerance to read longer books.
+The books can be slightly longer, testing a beginner reader's reading tolerance and attention span.
+But there's nothing wrong with you stepping in to finish reading the book.
+Once your child's reading confidence and fluency improve, reading longer books will also become more manageable.
 We highly recommend Dr. Seuss's Beginner Book Collection to friends and family, and we have read them billions of times with our children, as the stories never get old.